Vinko Puljić: Episcopal ministry

-On 19 November 1990 Puljić was appointed Archbishop of Vrhbosna by Pope John Paul II.
-He thus became the sixth archbishop of that see after the reconstruction of the ordinary ecclesiastical hierarchy in 1881 after the Ottoman occupational rule which had lasted more than four centuries.
+On 19 November 1990, Puljić was appointed Archbishop of Vrhbosna by Pope John Paul II.
+He thus became the sixth archbishop of that see after the reconstruction of the ordinary ecclesiastical hierarchy in 1881, after the Ottoman occupational rule which had lasted more than four centuries.
 He received his episcopal consecration on 6 January 1991 from John Paul II himself, with archbishops Giovanni Battista Re and Justin Francis Rigali serving as co-consecrators, at St. Peter's Basilica.

 Puljić was created Cardinal-Priest of S. Chiara a Vigna Clara by John Paul II in the consistory of 26 November 1994.
 He was 49 years old when he became the youngest member of the College of Cardinals.
 On 18 October 2001 he was invested as bailiff of the Grand Cross of Honour and Devotion in the Sovereign Military Order of Malta.
-Puljić was one of the cardinal electors who participated in the 2005 papal conclave, which selected Pope Benedict XVI.
+Puljić was one of the cardinal electors who participated in the 2005 papal conclave, which selected Pope Benedict XVI and in the 2013 papal conclave, which elected Pope Francis.
+He was the oldest of five cardinal electors appointed by John Paul II to vote in the 2025 papal conclave, which elected Pope Leo XIV.

 He served as president of the Bishops' Conference of Bosnia and Herzegovina from 1995 to 2002, and again from 2005 to 2010.
 On 18 September 2012 Pope Benedict XVI named him as a Synod Father of the 13th Ordinary General Assembly of the Synod of Bishops which was held in October 2012.

-Cardinal Puljić participated in the 2013 papal conclave, which elected Pope Francis.
+From 29 January 2022, he has been Archbishop emeritus of Vrhbosna.

 Views

 Role during the Bosnian War

-When the Bosnian War broke out in 1992, Archbishop Puljić immediately became involved in helping the thousands of refugees and exiles, mobilizing all the forces of the local Church.
+When the Bosnian War broke out in 1992, Puljić immediately became involved in helping the thousands of refugees and exiles, mobilising all the forces of the local Church.

-During the war, he frequently risked his life while making pastoral trips to his parishes, so he was imprisoned during one visit for twelve hours by the Serbian military in Ilijaš, running a serious risk when he rode in a United Nations Protection Force tank to Vareš.
+During the war, he frequently risked his life while making pastoral trips to his parishes; he was imprisoned during one visit for twelve hours by the Serbian military in Ilijaš, running a serious risk when he rode in a United Nations Protection Force tank to Vareš.
 John Paul II once said to him, "When I imposed hands on you...to consecrate you in the office of Pastor of the Church of Sarajevo, I had no idea that very shortly your cross would be so heavy and your cup so bitter."

 Status of Međugorje

-Cardinal Puljić, speaking at the 2004 assembly of the Synod of Bishops, said that the unity of the Church is threatened by the disobedience of the Franciscan monks serving at Međugorje, who "impose their own points of view".
+Puljić, speaking at the 2004 assembly of the Synod of Bishops, said that the unity of the Church is threatened by the disobedience of the Franciscan monks serving at Međugorje, who "impose their own points of view".
 In 2006, the Episcopal Conference of Bosnia and Herzegovina considered setting up a commission to examine the alleged Marian apparitions.
 He later served on the commission chaired by Cardinal Ruini.